lindawachira/data-analysis-projects/County Health Analytics/README.md

 **Key findings:**
 - Tuberculosis (40 cases) and Hypertension (39 cases) are the two highest-burden conditions, together accounting for 40% of all visits.
 - Overall recovery rate is 89%, with Tuberculosis carrying the highest mortality rate at 5% (2 of 40 cases).
-- Nakuru has the highest average treatment cost (KES 14,723) while Nairobi has the lowest (KES 12,699)—a 16% difference.
+- Nakuru has the highest average treatment cost (KES 14,723) while Nairobi has the lowest (KES 12,699) making a 16% difference.
 - Maternal Health has the highest average treatment cost per disease (KES 14,873), while Diabetes has the lowest (KES 11,189).
 - Admission rate is nearly split: 50.5% admitted, 49.5% not admitted.
 - Over a third of records (36%) have no insurance status recorded, representing the largest data gap in the dataset.